chenbobby/cutiepy/cutiepy_website/docs/quickstart.md

 :::info Explanation

-A [**Job**](#TODO-job-explanation) is a JSON object that represents the function that you want to run and any arguments that you want to pass into the function.
+A [**Job**](#TODO-job-explanation) is a JSON object that contains the name of the function that you want to run and any arguments that you want to pass into the function.
 A Job can also contain additional information for [timeouts](#TODO-timeout-explanation), [retries](#TODO-retry-explanation), and more.
 We will not discuss timeouts and retries in this Quickstart guide, but you can learn more about them in the [**Tutorial**](/docs/tutorial) and [**Explanations**](/docs/explanations) section of our documentation.

 :::

 To enqueue your function as a Job, use the `.enqueue_job(...)` method.
-This method was added to your function when you registered it in your Registry with the `@registry.job` decorator.
-In the example below, we enqueue a job to run the function `bake_a_cake` with the arguments `"apple"` and `"Alice"`.
+This method was added to your function when you registered your function in your Registry with the `@registry.job` decorator.
+In the example below, we enqueue a job to run our function `bake_a_pie` with the arguments `"apple"` and `"Alice"`.

 ```python title="cutie.py"
 import cutiepy